MicrosoftDocs/Hololens/hololens/hololens2-enterprise-troubleshooting.md

 ## Enterprise Device Management

+## I can't sign in to a HoloLens device because it was previously set up for someone else

+If your device was previously set up for someone else, either for a client or for a former employee, and you don't have their password to unlock the device, you can use Intune to remotely [wipe](https://docs.microsoft.com/intune/remote-actions/devices-wipe) the device.
+The device then re-flashes itself.
+   > [!IMPORTANT]
+   > When you wipe the device, make sure to leave **Retain enrollment state and user account** unchecked.

 ### Certain devices joined in Azure AD may be unable to logon users after updating to 21H1

 #### Symptoms